Rational approximations on toric varieties: Introduction

-has infinitely solutions $P_i\in X(K)$ such that $d_\nu(P_i,Q)\to 0$.
-It measures the local behaviour via the complexity increasing of rational points when approaching the fixed point on the variety and it also plays a central role in the author's recent investigation \cite{Huang1} \cite{Huang2} \cite{Huang3} on local distribution of rational points since it helps detect the \emph{locally accumulating} subvarieties (Definition \ref{def:essconst}).
-These subvarieties contain rational points that are ``closer'' to the given point so that when $\gamma$ is sufficiently close to $\alpha_{L,\nu}(Q,X)$, almost all solutions of the inequality \eqref{eq:alphadef} are located there.
-As we put the exponent on the distance rather than the height, smaller $\alpha$ means better approximation.
-Indeed in the above setting $\alpha_{\mathcal{O}(1),\infty}(\theta,\PP^1)=\mu(\theta)^{-1}$ (Example \ref{ex:Roth}).
-As pointed out before, bounding $\alpha$ from below and even computing its value are challenging problems.
-Inaugurated by Nakamaye, it now becomes a classical fact that the local positivity of a line bundle should govern the its Diophantine approximation quality.
-McKinnon and M. Roth call this ``local Bombieri-Lang phenomena''.
-Bearing this spirit, they show that the constant $\alpha$ has deep relationship with the \emph{Seshadri constant} $\varepsilon$.
-One version \cite[Theorem 6.3]{McKinnon-Roth1} of their main results is that for any rational point $Q$ and any ample line bundle $L$,
+has infinitely many solutions $P_i\in X(K)$ satisfying $d_\nu(P_i,Q)\to 0$.
+It measures local behaviour of rational points around $Q$ by means of how fast their heights must grow when approaching the fixed point $Q$ on the variety $X$.
+It also plays a central role in recent investigations \cite{Huang1} \cite{Huang2} \cite{Huang3} of the author on local distribution of rational points.
+As we put the exponent $\gamma$ on the distance rather than on the height, smaller $\alpha$ means better approximation.
+For example, on $\mathbf{P}^1$, its relationship with the approximation exponent is $\alpha_{\mathcal{O}(1),\infty}(\theta,\PP^1)=\mu(\theta)^{-1}$ (Example \ref{ex:Roth}).
+As pointed out before, bounding $\alpha$ from below and even computing its value seem to be challenging problems.
+Inaugurated by Nakamaye, it now becomes a classical fact that local positivity of a line bundle should govern the its Diophantine approximation quality.
+McKinnon and M. Roth called it the ``local Bombieri-Lang phenomena''.
+Bearing this spirit, they provide lower bounds for the constant $\alpha$ using local geometric invariants.
+One version \cite[Theorem 6.3]{McKinnon-Roth1} of their main results is that for any rational point $Q\in X(\overline{K})$ and any ample line bundle $L$,